talissonmnunes/talissonmnunes-beecrowd_tech_defy/README.md

 - After Cypress open, you will can choise what kind of tests you want to execute manually.

 ### Execute cypress headless
-- Execute npm cy:headless to run the project headless.
+- Execute npm run cy:headless to run the project headless.
 - After Cypress execute a report will be generated to be evaluated.